'kin Hell - just what is the point of modern f1?

 Take away DRS and you have to give them either half the power or crap tyres and brakes and more power, just make the cars harder to keep on the limit and have a few slides.

 Alonso couldn’t pass Hamilton using DRS in Bahrain because he didn’t have enough straight line speed.
 That is the only reason we were treated to his amazing Turn 10 move.
-The cars are so powerful and grippy that even if you get right on someone’s backside to an apex, them being able to get on the power a car length or two ahead gives them a 5 car length gap onto the next straight.
-DRS is there to overcome this gap.

 RB Will said: